Ken G. Hall: Later years

 On 1 January 1972, Hall was awarded the Order of the British Empire for his services to the "Australian motion picture industry."
 The Australian Film Institute recognised his ability to convey the unique Australian character on film, and his important contribution to the development of the Australian film industry, with a Raymond Longford Award for "Lifetime Achievement" in 1976.
 In 1985, he was inducted into the Logie Hall of Fame.
 He was a freemason.

 Hall was vocal in his criticism of the Australian New Wave, remarking in 1979, "the market for Australian films is flooded with mediocre to weak product.
 Too many of these films cannot stand up to the competition and will drown."
 He supported the production of local commercial films, his motto being "Give the audience what they want."

 Hall suffered a stroke in 1993.
 He died in Sydney on 8 February 1994.
 He wrote an autobiography, Directed by Ken G. Hall (1977), later updated as Australian Film: The Inside Story (1980).
 His wife since 1925, Irene Addison, had died in 1972.
 Hall never remarried.

 Legacy

-In 1995, the Australian National Film and Sound Archive (Screensound) inaugurated the annual Ken G. Hall Award, which is presented by the Archive each year to a person, organisation or group that has made an outstanding contribution to Australian film preservation.
-Past winners of the Award are Alan Rydge and Rupert Murdoch (1995), Peter Weir (1996), Kodak Australasia Pty Ltd (1997), Joan Long AM (1999), Anthony Buckley (2000), Murray Forrest (2001), Judy Adamson (2002), Tom Nurse (2003) and archivist and historian Graham Shirley (2004).
+In 1995, the ScreenSound Australia (later the National Film and Sound Archive) inaugurated the annual Ken G Hall Film Preservation Award, which was presented by NFSA each year to a person, organisation, or group that had made an outstanding contribution to Australian film preservation.
+Past winners of the award include Paul Cox, Phillip Noyce, Peter Weir, producers Joan Long and Anthony Buckley, film historian Judy Adamson, Tom Nurse of Kodak Australasia, NFSA archivist and historian Graham Shirley, and ethnographic filmmaker Ian Dunlop (2009).

 Stage 3 at Fox Studios in Sydney is named after him.